 Relax in the sun, jog in the woods and read more (online).

 Whats the most recent thing you learned big or small?

 That North Korea now can send a rocket to any country in the world (scary).

 Who has been the biggest influence on your life and what did they teach you?

-Bruce Willis taught me that it was ok to go bald :) not that I had a choice.
+Bruce Willis thought me that it was ok to go bald :) Not that I had a choice..